US sports compact: what you missed in the night in NFL, NBA and NHL

 What you missed on the night in the NFL, NBA and NHL

 Dusseldorf While most Europeans are asleep, the North American professional leagues are buzzing.
 What Happened That Night in American Football, Basketball, and Ice Hockey.
-Among other things today: Wagner brothers convince at Magic-Sieg.
+Today among other things: A record in the NHL.

+Ice hockey: Sturm with three scorer points with a clear victory for the Minnesota Wild

+Nico Sturm from Augsburg helped the Minnesota Wild to a resounding victory in the NHL with three points.
+In the 8-2 home game against the Canadian ice hockey team, Sturm scored 4-1 on Monday evening (local time) and prepared two more goals for his team.
+It was the third win in a row for the Wild.
+The eight goals also set the team’s record, according to the AP news agency.

 .